F3real/F3real.github.io/content/dll_injection.md

 #Simple practical example

 Since `p2pvoice.dll` doesn't exist we can create our own.
-For this we are going to use C++.
-C# dll libraries don't have straightforward way to run code as soon as dll is attached.
+For this, we are going to use C++.
+C# dll libraries don't have a straightforward way to run code as soon as dll is attached.

 To create new dll in visual studio 2017 we go to: